TheAlphamerc/flutter-GitConnect/CONTRIBUTING.md

 # Contributing Guide

-Fwitter app is Open Source!
+GitConnect app is Open Source!
 I love it when people contribute!

 ## Getting Started